jackrugile/start-making-games/README.md

 - Get you to start making games
 - Already do?
 Make more games.
 Make better games.

-## II: Game Dev is Awesome
+## II: Game Dev is Amazing

+### It's also painful, frustrating, exhausting

+### But mainly it's amazing!

 ### The Ultimate Creative Expression
-- Graphics
+- Visual Art / Graphics
 - Animation
 - Sound
 - Music
 - Interactivity
 - User Interface
-- Story
+- Story / Writing / Dialogue
 - Cinematography
 - Artifical Intelligence

-### Being able to control something on the screen and have an effect on the game world is pretty damn delightful.
+### Being able to control something on the screen and have an effect on the game world is pretty gosh darn delightful.

-## III: Build a Game
+## III: Let's Build a Game

 ### What We're Making